 Written in 2019, this essay was originally titled, "Why Donald Trump Will Win Reelection in 2020."
-This optimistic forecast was based not on variable and inherently unpredictable factors like polls, the state of the economy, or whoever wins the Democratic nomination for president.
-It is based on historical trends as well as fundamental differences in the philosophy of the Republican and Democratic parties, and why the philosophy of the Republicans meshes much better with that of the American people.
+This optimistic forecast was based not on variable and inherently unpredictable factors like polls, the state of the economy, or whoever won the Democratic nomination for president.
+It was based on historical trends as well as fundamental differences in the philosophy of the Republican and Democratic parties, and why I thought the philosophy of the Republicans meshes much better with that of the American people.

-The main reasons why Trump will win in 2020 have to do with shifting attitudes within the Democratic Party during the past decade.
-But before we get into that, let us look at some of the smaller factors, as well as the things I think will turn out not to be much of a factor at all.
+The main reasons why I predicted a Trump win in 2020 had to do largely with shifting attitudes within the Democratic Party during the past decade.
+But before we get into why Trump lost, let us look at why I thought Trump would win.

 Factor 1: The Opposition

-Though this will be important, I do not think the primary reason Trump will win is the incredibly weak slate of candidates the Democrats are putting up.
-It is still early in the campaign season as this is being written, but so far the top two Democrats are Joe Biden and Elizabeth Warren.
-Biden is already being portrayed as "too old" and even "racist," while Warren has embarrassed herself by claiming to be Native American and then releasing her DNA test showing her to be almost 100% pure white Caucasian.
+Though this was important, I did not think the primary reason Trump would win was the incredibly weak slate of candidates the Democrats put up.
+Early in the campaign season, the top two Democrats were Joe Biden and Elizabeth Warren.
+Biden was widely seen as "too old" and even "racist," while Warren embarrassed herself by claiming to be Native American and then releasing her DNA test showing her to be almost 100% pure white Caucasian.
 As we know, Biden won the nomination, and as I predicted, he did not prove to be a tough challenger to Trump in the debates.
 Worse, his running mate, Kamala Harris, was a not-very-popular candidate who couldn't even win in the Democratic primaries.

 Factor 2: Economy

 “It’s the economy, stupid!”
 During the first three years of the Trump administration, at least, the economy did well, despite the predictions of many.

 Even with the Coronavirus lockdown, which badly hurt the economy, it did not seem to have a major impact on Trump's popularity, as the economy showed signs of roaring back to health as soon as the lockdown ended.